jopeo/jopeo.github.io/about.md

 >[Anki](https://apps.ankiweb.net/){:target="_blank"} is amazing, open-source flash card software for learning and remembering anything you
 >would like.
 The manual for the Anki program is available here: [https://docs.ankiweb.net/](https://docs.ankiweb.net/){:target="_blank"}.
 >
->The Battle Anki add-on is not affiliated with, and was not created by the Anki development team.
+>The Anki with Friends add-on is not affiliated with, and was not created by the Anki development team.

 <br>